Quick sunset shot

 One last day

 Getting this written early, because it’s clear that even the local cell network is not coping with more than 10 hours without power each day.
 The batteries in the towers run down during the first lot of loadshedding, never fully recover before the second, and simply die before the third session has finished.
-And it’s only going to get worse because they’re starting for progressively lower percentages each time.
+And it’s only going to get worse because they’re starting from progressively lower percentages each time.

 It’s not good.